AnitaBanh/PWA-Text-Editor/README.md

 The app is deployed on Heroku.
 At the top of the application, an install button provides the option to install the application to the user's desktop.

 ## Usage
-Please visit the link below to use the application:
+Please visit the following link to use the application: https://janothertexteditor.herokuapp.com/

-   https://janothertexteditor.herokuapp.com/

 ## License